Obflash/journey/README.md

 # journey
 second
-checking with i will get update.
+checking with i will get update